VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 ---

-Once that's done downloading your torrent client should automatically confirm the image by by using PGP, but as this is a good learning opportunity let's do a manual double check as well.
+Once that's done downloading your torrent client should automatically confirm the image by using PGP, but as this is a good learning opportunity let's do a manual double check as well.

 {{< tabs "hashing" >}}
 {{< tab "Windows" >}}